The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 To add to the space crunch, the French Minister of Finance had claimed the Richelieu Wing of the building for their offices.

-That is, out of the three available wings, one couldn’t be used to display art exhibits.
+Out of the three available wings, the museum couldn’t use one wing to display art exhibits.

 Louvre Museum’s repeated requests for space went unheeded.